Impact of stratification mechanisms on turbulent characteristics of stable open-channel flows

 In our configuration, a constant negative buoyancy flux with magnitude $B_s$ is imposed on the surface as well

 where $\beta$ is the constant thermal diffusivity of the fluid and $G_w=\frac{\partial b}{\partial y} \Big|_{\substack{y=0}} >0 $ is the gradient of buoyancy field at the bottom wall or surface.
-Thus, there are two stratification mechanisms acting simultaneously in our open-channel flow setup, namely a prescribed ambient stratification quantified by $N_a^2$ and a negative buoyancy gradient imposed as a boundary condition at the bottom wall of the open channel.
+Thus, there are two independent stratification mechanisms acting simultaneously in our open-channel flow setup, namely a prescribed ambient stratification quantified by $N_a^2$ and a negative buoyancy flux imposed at the channel's bottom wall.

 The canonical nature of our flow configuration enables us to determine the complete set of the dimensionless parameters governing the flow problem at hand.
 In order to equally account for the effects of both stratification mechanisms, we introduce a \textit{composite stratification} measure as